ForwardFinancing/forwardfinancing.github.io/_posts/2017-05-26-deploying-create-react-app-to-s3.markdown

 {% endhighlight %}

-When you run `npm run deploy` after having run `npm run build`, the contents of the build folder will be synced to your s3 bucket.
+When you run `npm run deploy` after having run `npm run build`, the contents of the build folder will be synced to your S3 bucket.

-Now your react app should be visible at `https://<your-bucket>.s3.amazonaws.com/index.html`
+Now your React app should be visible at `https://<your-bucket>.s3.amazonaws.com/index.html`

 ### Using the hosted assets in our backend app

-But we don't want to mount the react app at `https://<your-bucket>.s3.amazonaws.com/index.html`.
+But we don't want to mount the React app at `https://<your-bucket>.s3.amazonaws.com/index.html`.

 We want to mount it within
 our backend service at `login.forwardfinancing.com/panel/user_roles`

-In order to mount the react app in our elixir backend we created a view layout which matched the `index.html` file in the s3 bucket.
-Next we replaced the relative asset URLs with the full URL to the file on s3:
+In order to mount the React app in our Elixir backend we created a view layout that matched the `index.html` file in the S3 bucket.
+Next we replaced the relative asset URLs with the full URL to the file on S3:

 {% highlight html %}
 <!-- In `web/templates/layout/react.html.eex` -->